1.3. Binary Utility Differences¶

 }

-If the tiarmclang compiler decides that it is beneficial to inline func_a where that function is referenced in func_b, then this will result in multiple definitions of the label a_label and the tiarmclang compiler will emit an error diagnostic.
+If the tiarmclang compiler decides that it is beneficial to inline func_a where that function is referenced in func_b, the result is multiple definitions of the label a_label and the tiarmclang compiler emits an error diagnostic.

 You can prevent the tiarmclang compiler from inlining a function by applying a noinline attribute to the function in question.
 For example, you could rewrite func_a as follows: